 Black History Month began as “Negro History Week” in the 1920’s.
 It was created to counter the negative stereotypes created by the 1915 racist Hollywood movie “Birth of a Nation”.
 That movie was used to suppress the votes of Black Americans, who at that time voted solidly Republican.
 “Negro History” week used the February 12 birthday of President Abraham Lincoln and the February 14 birthday of Frederick Douglass to present a week of programs explaining the contributions of black Americans to our country’s greatness.
 In 1976, Republican President Gerald Ford endorsed expanding that one week program into Black History Month for the entire month of February.
 That, together with observances of Martin Luther King Day in January had the effect of removing almost all teaching about George Washington and Abraham Lincoln in our schools.
 This is truly a national tragedy.

-I did not understand the loss until years later, when I taught American History at our community college.??
-George Washington was far more than a great American.??
-His whole life was an example of how every American should live.??
-His achievements were so extraordinary, that there would not have been an America as we know it without him.?
-But we no longer teach this to young people.?
+George Washington was far more than a great American.
+His whole life was an example of how every American should live.
+His achievements were so extraordinary, that there would not have been an America as we know it without him.
+Yet very few Americans today know that.

-George Washington grew up with hardship.??
-His father died when Washington was 11 years old.??
-Most of his property went to the children of his first wife.?
-Washington quit school to work the family?s farm while is mother cared for his younger sister and three younger brothers.
+George Washington grew up with hardship.
+His father died when Washington was 11 years old.
+Most property owned by George Washington’s father went to the children of his first wife–the half-brothers and sisters of George Washington.
+George Washington had to quit school to work his family’s small farm while George Washington’s mother cared for his younger sister and three younger brothers.

 ?Washington turned to business instead.?
 He married Martha Custis, a wealthy widow with business management skills and experience.?
 During the next 10 years, the two? expanded their farms and also started many successful businesses that included fishing fleets, flour mills, cloth and whisky production.